36-week program/1080 hours

 Pharmacy technicians work under the supervision of pharmacists, who must review all prescriptions before they are given to patients.
 If a customer’s question is about the medication or health matters, the pharmacy technician arranges for the customer to speak with the pharmacist.

 Pharmacy technicians working in hospitals and other medical facilities prepare a greater variety of medications, such as intravenous medications.
-They may make rounds in the hospital, giving medications to patients.

 Employment of pharmacy technicians is expected to grow by 32 percent from 2010 to 2020, much faster than the average for all occupations.
 As a result of advances in pharmaceutical research, more prescription medications are being used to fight diseases.
 Also, the number of older people is growing, and older people use more prescription drugs than younger people.